Marksmanship ribbon: U.S. Navy

-The U.S. Navy has issued these two marksmanship awards since 1920: the Navy Pistol Marksmanship Ribbon which is currently awarded for qualification on the Beretta M9 9mm pistol, and the Navy Rifle Marksmanship Ribbon which is currently awarded for qualification on the M4 variant.
+The U.S. Navy has issued these two marksmanship awards since 1920: the Navy Pistol Marksmanship Ribbon which is currently awarded for qualification on the Glock 19, 9mm pistol, and the Navy Rifle Marksmanship Ribbon which is currently awarded for qualification on the M4 variant.

 The Navy issues the marksmanship ribbon in three levels of precedence: Expert, Sharpshooter, and Marksman.
 The basic ribbon is awarded for the Marksman level while the specific ribbon device is awarded for qualification as a Sharpshooter or Expert.
 Those receiving an Expert qualification receive the Marksmanship Medal and Marksmanship Ribbon.